AkshithSagar/MyMovieList/README.md

 ###### Services Performed

 * Service 1- [Ingestion of movies into the database](https://github.com/AkshithSagar/MyMovieList/tree/main/backend/IngestiontoDatabase)
+* Create Handler - IngestAllMovies
+* This function is used to create new columns for movies and ingest them to the database.
 * Service 2- [Retrieval of movies from the database](https://github.com/AkshithSagar/MyMovieList/tree/main/backend/getAllMovies)

 ###### Testing